AEdgecombe/Markitdown-GUI/README.md

 > **Relationship to upstream:** this is a *standalone* project.
 It does **not**
 > fork or modify `markitdown`; it installs it as a dependency and calls the
-> `markitdown` CLI via subprocess.
+> `markitdown` CLI by subprocess.
 All conversion credit belongs to the
 > markitdown authors at Microsoft.
 See [NOTICE](NOTICE).